anabeldorado/anabeldorado.github.io/index.md

   <a href="html_plots/clustering_genre_barplot.html">Figure 14</a>
 </div>

 Action and Western still fall into the category of stereotypical as expected by the previous analysis.
 Similarly, but on the other side of the spectrum, Horror and Musical are in the  non-stereotypical cluster.
 Surprisingly, Drama and Adventure are not on the side we would expect.
-Indeed, we previously saw that Drama had low women representation, but is actually overrepresented into the non-stereotypical cluster, and Adventure has a similar trend but in the opposite direction.
+Indeed, we previously saw that Drama had low female representation, but is actually overrepresented into the non-stereotypical cluster, and Adventure has a similar trend but in the opposite direction.

 There are of course limitations with this analysis.
 Most prevalently, we see that romantic comedies appear in movies that have a non-stereotypical representation of women.
 However, women are often solely love interests in romantic comedies and are thus portrayed stereotypically.
 Moreover, romantic comedies usually portray heterosexual couples, so the proportion of men and women actors tends to be close to 50-50, which biases our analysis.
-This highlights the need to not only look at the proportion of actresses, the proportion of women character, and the age differences but to also consider other factors.
-More precisely, the **vocabulary** associated to female and male actors in general.
+This highlights the need to not only look at the proportion of actresses, the proportion of women characters, and the age differences but to also consider other factors.
+More precisely, the **vocabulary** associated with female and male actors in general.
 This is a perfect segue into our final analysis: *The Vocabulary Analysis* (YAY!)

 ## Hey kids, spelling is fun! - Let's look at words

 As we’ve seen so far, it is not enough to have more women on screen, or even female leads.
 It is also crucial to understand what kind of leads they’re portraying.
-This is why we have analysed the word, more specifically verbs adjectives and nouns, associated with each gender throughout the decades.
+This is why we have analysed the words, more specifically verbs adjectives and nouns, associated with each gender throughout the decades.
 This captures how women are depicted beyond being present and tagged as a main characters.

 <label for="plotSelector1">Select a Plot:</label>
 <select id="plotSelector1" onchange="loadPlot1()">